 Tina focuses on all general psychological issues, though trauma work, addictions, and relationship conflicts tend to be a majority of her clientele.
 Tina offers a full integration of cognitive-behavioral, psycho-dynamic, and faith-based modalities.

-Jeff Smith, Primary Clinician
+Jeff Smith, CAC, Primary Clinician

 Jeff has a passion for helping others find happiness and a new way of life through long term recovery from drugs and alcohol.
 Throughout his years in the addiction treatment field, Jeff has served as a Residential Manager, Substance Abuse Case Manager, Group Facilitator and Director of Administration.